4.8out of 3,000+ reviews

 A bad credit score can make buying a car a little tricky.
 This is because car loans come with high APRs if your credit is considered poor.
 And with an interest rate that’s too high, a car loan may not be the best idea.

-If you’d like to have a look at your options, check out our page on bad credit loans with guaranteed approval.
+If you’d like to have a look at your options, check out our page on drivers with bad credit.

 There are a few other things you can do if your credit score leads to a bad interest rate offer.